xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-CLOSE   Closes the active window
+CLOSE&nbsp;&nbsp;&nbsp;Closes the active window

-GET.DOCUMENT   Returns information about a workbook
+GET.DOCUMENT&nbsp;&nbsp;&nbsp;Returns information about a workbook

-SAVE   Saves the active workbook
+SAVE&nbsp;&nbsp;&nbsp;Saves the active workbook

-SAVE.AS   Saves a workbook and allows you to specify the name, file type, password, backup file, and location of the workbook
+SAVE.AS&nbsp;&nbsp;&nbsp;Saves a workbook and allows you to specify the name, file type, password, backup file, and location of the workbook

 Return to [top](#Q)